 Step 3: Build a strong roster that holds up over five weekends

-On paper, ‘we have 8 players, that’s enough’.
-On the court, one unavailability and your match is jeopardized.
-Especially since in interclub matches, a match is played in rotations (series) with usage rules: a player cannot play two matches in the same series, and cannot play again with the same partner in the same match.
+On paper, ‘8 players is fine’.
+On the court, one unavailability can swing your match.
+Especially since in interclub, a match is played in rotations (series) with usage rules: a player cannot play two matches in the same series, and cannot play again with the same partner in the same match.

 | Feature | Detail |